ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

   - IMPORTANT for artists to understand the impact of the change.
 Internal artist communication plan required for this type of change.
 - Automatically lock projects four weeks after they are fully minted
   - IMPORTANT for artists to understand the impact of the change.
 Internal artist communication plan required for this type of change.
+- Follow propose/execute pattern for updates to artist payment accounts
+  - Artists may propose updates to their artist, additional primary, and additional secondary payment accounts.
+These updates must be executed by the contract admin.
+  - This is to ensure that artists remain in control of their payment accounts, but that the contract admin can step in to prevent non-compliant payment accounts from being used.
+  - If admin renounces ownership, artists can directly update their payment accounts.
 - Only allow artist to update project description when project is unlocked; only allow admin to update project description when project is locked.
 - Add artist additionalPrimary and additionalSecondary payment accounts
   - This is to allow artists to have different additional payee accounts for primary sales vs. secondary royalty sales.
 This supports the use case where an artist has a charity as a payee in primary sales, but not in secondary sales.